Avaiga/taipy-getting-started-core/step_05/ReadMe.md

     Scenario 3: month 9
 ```

-Defining the month of scenario 1 wil also define the month of scenario because their share the same Data Node.
-However, because `nb_of_values` is of Scenario Scope,  each `nb_of_values` has their own value for each scenario.
+Defining the month of scenario 1 will also determine the month of scenario 2 because they share the same Data Node.
+However, because `nb_of_values` is of Scenario Scope,  each `nb_of_values` has its own value for each scenario.
 This value can also be identical.